facebookarchive/draft-js/docs/Advanced-Topics-Managing-Focus.md

 By default, if a user clicks within this container but outside of the rendered `Editor` while attempting to focus the editor, the editor will have no awareness of the click event.
-It is therefore recommended that you use a click listener on your container component, and use the `focus()` method described above to apply focus to your editor.
+It is therefore recommended that you use a click listener on your container component, and use the `focusEditor()` method described above to apply focus to your editor.

 The [plaintext editor example](https://github.com/facebook/draft-js/tree/master/examples/draft-0-10-0/plaintext),